The Story of Timpanogos Leader Black Hawk

-Following the incident at Manti, Timpanogos leader Arrapeen, being dishonored before his people, resigned his leadership to his brother Chief Tabby, who saw it as the final blow after some 21 years of Mormon depredations. and so it followed the Timpanogos Tribal warriors rallied under the new leadership of Tabby's nephew Black Hawk, whom Tabby had asked to lead as his War-Chief, and declared war on the Mormons.
+Following the incident at Manti, Timpanogos leader Jake Arrapeen, Chief Arapeen's son, being dishonored before his people, resigned his leadership to his cousin Black Hawk, who saw it as the final blow after some 21 years of Mormon depredations. and so it followed the Timpanogos Tribal warriors rallied under the new leadership of Tabby's nephew Black Hawk, whom Tabby had asked to lead as his War-Chief, and declared war on the Mormons.
 Black Hawk's campaign of vengeance would last just 15 months.
 This marked the beginning of what the whites first dubbed “the Mormon War”, then "The Utah War" and later "The Black Hawk War."

 Black Hawk, or Antongua as he is sometimes called, was born at Spring Lake, Utah circa 1835, Black Hawk, was bright and intelligent with a good sense of humor.
 He was the son of Sanpitch He was from his childhood groomed to be a warrior honoring the traditions of his Snake-Shoshoni Timpanogos ancestors.
 His charismatic personality and natural leadership ability made him likable among both his own people and the whites.
 As a young man, he was educated in Jesse Williams Fox's school in Manti which implies he learned to speak English, could read and write and learned mathematics.

 My father told me Peter was invited into Black Hawk's camp on numerous occasions during the war.
 It is well documented that Black Hawk was a compassionate leader.